 One of the mysteries of the English language finally explained.

-A trivial ornament or gadget, especially one whose name the speaker does not know or cannot recall.‘the latest electronic doodads’
+A gadget or other object whose name the speaker does not know or cannot recall.‘the latest electronic doodads’

 Early 20th century: of unknown origin.

 Top tips for CV writingRead more

 In this article we explore how to impress employers with a spot-on CV.